nmantani/archiver-MOTW-support-comparison/README.md

 - MOTW of a file extracted with 7-Zip, Bandizip, NanaZip, or PeaZip:
 ![images/bandizip.png](images/bandizip.png)

-- MOTW of a file extracted with Explzh, TC4Shell, or WinRAR:
+- MOTW of a file extracted with CubeICE, Explzh, TC4Shell, or WinRAR:
 ![images/explzh.png](images/explzh.png)

 - MOTW of a file extracted with Total Commander: